 Rick Kaselj: Kate, where can people get more information about you?

 Kate Vidulich: You guys can come across www.FatLossAccelerators.com.
-We got some great tips and tricks on how to accelerate fat loss without spending so much time in the gym or without doing anything that is useless and a total waste.
+We got some great tips and tricks on accelerating fat loss without spending so much time in the gym or doing anything useless and a total waste.

-Rick Kaselj: Thank you very much for watching this video and make sure to watch one of the other videos that I have done in San Diego.
+Rick Kaselj: Thank you very much for watching this video, and make sure to watch one of the other videos I have done in San Diego.